Bodmin: Transport

 Bus and coach services connect Bodmin with some other districts of Cornwall and Devon.

 Sport and leisure

 Bodmin has a non-league football club Bodmin Town playing in the South West Peninsula League; a level 10 league in the English football league system.
 Their home ground is at Priory Park.
 Bodmin Rugby Club play rugby union at Clifden Parc and compete in the Tribute Cornwall/Devon league; a level 8 league in the English rugby union system.

 The Royal Cornwall Golf Club (now defunct) was located on Bodmin Moor.
 It was founded in 1889 and became "Royal" in 1891.
 The club disbanded in the 1950s.

-There is an active running club: Bodmin RoadRunners.
+There is an active running club, Bodmin RoadRunners.

-Bodmin was a stage finish in 2021 cycling Tour of Britain (Stage 1, 5th September).
+Bodmin was a stage finish in 2021 cycling Tour of Britain (Stage 1, 5 September).

+Cornish wrestling

+Bodmin has been a great centre for Cornish wrestling over the centuries.
+The Bodmin Wrestling Association was instrumental in the setting up of the Cornish Wrestling Association in 1923.
+At the base of the monument on The Beacon are the remains of the wrestling ring which many believe was a Plen-an-gwary.
+More recently Cornish wrestling tournaments are held as part of the revival of Bodmin Riding.

+Other places in Bodmin where Cornish wrestling tournaments and matches were held include: